Toblerity/Fiona/docs/manual.rst

 -------------------

 In :py:attr:`fiona.supported_drivers` a selection of GDAL/OGR's
 drivers that is tested to work with Fiona is maintained.
+By default, Fiona allows only these drivers with their listed access modes:  r for read support, respectively a for append and w for write.

-Not supported drivers can be added by updating :py:attr:`fiona.supported_drivers`:
+These restrictions can be circumvented by modifying :py:attr:`fiona.supported_drivers`:

 .. sourcecode:: python